ellakoa/postcard-poem/content/posts/there-then-not.md

   To visit is like stepping into a different dimension, to write about them demanded so much more than a few lines.

   An insert of the poem is on the postcard.
-I have included the full poem underneath.
+I have included the complete poem underneath.
 aspect: landscape
 image: /img/goodwin-sands.jpg
 width: "600"